-Sending out your email newsletters on a consistent schedule helps readers know what to expect (and hopefully look forward to).
+Sending out your email newsletters on a consistent schedule helps readers know what to expect.
 There is definitely a science to determining what day and time newsletters sent via email perform better, which also depends of who you are writing to.

 Once your readership knows what to expect, they can work reading your material into their schedules.
 That being said, it’s still important to give them something interesting to chew on in order to keep them coming back.
 This starts by religiously updating current offers and promotions that provide up-to-date, impactful information.

-There is only one way to know if your email newsletter works on your target audience: You have to test it!
-Send it out to your friends, relatives and focus groups for initial reactions.
+There's only one way to know if your email newsletter works on your target audience: You have to test it!
+Send it out to your friends, relatives, and focus groups for initial reactions.
 View it on different browsers and devices to look for flaws.
 Do anything you can to make sure your message is clearly and correctly conveyed.

 Email marketing tools, with the help of A/B testing, can help you determine which version of your newsletter people are more likely to click.
 Even if you think you’ve created the most incredible, visually stunning email newsletter of all time, it’s not worth much if people aren’t opening it.
 After running through all manner of testing, simply take the feedback and improve.

 If it is a beginning for you with email marketing or you already sending newsletters weekly, you know that emails are one of the best channels to sell products or services.
 However, smart marketers are constantly looking for new ideas on how they can build loyal relationships and grow.